 Need to track resource and employee utilization?
 This is something unique to Zoho Projects.
 You can easily figure out who is under-utilized, who is overworked, and who is unavailable through their simple seesaws.

 If your team includes five people or less, then you’re in luck.
 Zoho Projects can be free for you and your team.
 Unfortunately, you can only manage two projects at once.
 Otherwise, the free version is a great deal!

 For only $25 per month, the Standard plan will give you everything included in the free plan and allow you up to ten members with ten projects.
-The free plan didn’t include time-tracking, but the Standard plan does.
+The free plan does not include time-tracking, but the Standard plan does.

 The Premium plan is $100 a month and allows teams of up to 20.
 This adds the four task dependencies, task rollups, and business hour tracking along with a bunch of other features.

-If you’re looking for a Microsoft Project alternative, then consider Bitrix24.
-It includes the robust and simple-to-use interface your younger employees will appreciate.
+If you’re looking for free alternatives to Microsoft Project, then consider Bitrix24.
+It includes a robust and easy-to-use interface your younger employees will appreciate.
 The same can’t be said for Microsoft Project where drop-down menus proliferate and silo users into ever deeper pits of frustration.